Luc-Bertin/PythonBlog/_posts/2020-10-23-sklearn-for-supervised-learning-practical-example.md

 This has a name: it is called **data leakage**.

 You would have to actually split the whole data in 3 sets: **train**, **test** and **validation**, so to keep at least one set of data only for estimating the expected prediction error of the final model.<br>
-You train the model with $lambda1$ on the training set, you monitor the MSE on the test set, you update $lambda$ to the new value, and once you found a satisfying minimum of the MSE, you can retrain on the whole available data (train+test) and finally evaluate the final model using the hold-out validation test.
+You train the model with $$lambda1$$ on the training set, you monitor the MSE on the test set, you update $$lambda$$ to the new value, and once you found a satisfying minimum of the MSE, you can retrain on the whole available data (train+test) and finally evaluate the final model using the hold-out validation test.

 ```python